Skip to main content

 Obare Magazine

 Wix to custom Next.js.
 7 day build.
 98 Mobile PageSpeed.
 Culture publication with 225,000 Instagram followers.
-Founder's rate.
+They didn't request an AI-info page, so the build scope was lighter.

 100/100